trax-retail/dmx-flex-twilio-webchat/README.md

 ### As a developer, how do I clear an ongoing chat?

-Open your browser console, run `localStorage.clear()` and refresh the page to start anew.
+Open your browser console, run `CookieStorage.clear()` and refresh the page to start anew.
 Alternatively, you can simply wrap up/complete the corresponding task as an agent from your Flex UI instance.

 ### Can I use npm?